bhaskargoyal/Login-System/Readme.md

 Views are the .jade files which are rendered whenever a request comes in through response object.<br>
 Finally the controllers are wriiten in routes.js file.  <br>
 <br>
-Anyone who wishes to contribute, is nost wwelcome and is highly appreciated.<br>
+Anyone who wishes to contribute, is most welcome and is highly appreciated.<br>